Contributors Dropdown icon

 What is data transformation?

 Data transformation is the process of modifying data to fit a particular purpose or context.
-This can involve tasks such as cleaning, standardization, or aggregation, all aimed at enhancing the quality and usability of data for more accurate analysis.
+This can involve tasks such as cleaning, standardization, or aggregation, all aimed at enhancing data quality and usability for more accurate analysis.

 Transformed data, then, is the result of this process.
 It's data that's been reshaped from its original form into a more structured and usable format.
 By transforming raw data into a more analyzable form, it paves the way for data-driven decision making in fields like business intelligence.